kubeedge/kubeedge/docs/proposals/cloud-edge-custom-message-design.md

 ## Proposal

-Currently There is no common solutions to deliver user's custom messages between cloud and edge.
+Currently, there is no common solutions to deliver user's custom messages between cloud and edge.
 The proposal is to introduce a solution for users to deliver their custom message between cloud and edge by rest api or mqtt broker.

 ### Usage scenarios